My Background and Plans

 When I began taking classes in the fall of 2019, I wanted to learn more about the new methods being used to organize and share knowledge.
 I was specifically interested in digital resources and archival work, as well as how resources (both paper and digital) are being stored and shared across libraries.

 Working at Southern Methodist University has confirmed my suspicion that I'd prefer to work in an academic library, helping students and faculty with research.
 I have enjoyed working with students to facilitate their research, and I have embraced the challenge of presenting to freshmen classes on how to do research for their classes.
-This is why I hope to find a position after graduation in user services or subject librarianship.
+This is why I hope to find a position after graduation in instruction, reference, or subject librarianship.